2016 MCD Grenache

 Season Report: A cool and elegant vintage with the timely rain events in January and February the making of the 2016 season.
 Ripening was slow with the deepening autumn weather perfect in allowing the vineyards to be harvested at their finest moments.

-Winemaking Both hand picked parcels were sorted and crushed to small open topped fermenters, gently pumped over and once dry were allowed a few days on skins to come together.
-Basket pressing to six to ten year old seasoned French oak hogsheads took place.
+Winemaking Both hand-picked parcels were sorted and crushed to small open-topped fermenters, gently pumped over and once dry was allowed a few days on skins to come together.
+Basket pressing to six to ten-year-old seasoned French oak hogsheads took place.
 The effects of oak on Woodvale’s Grenache follows a minimalist approach.
 The age of the oak and the relatively short period of maturation (fourteen months) provide more of a softening and clarifying effect rather than an overt influence.
 Bottling occurred both unfined and unfiltered in October 2017.